-1. The potential student must complete the application form.
-The online application is available through www.tkc.edu/apply.
+- The potential student must complete the application form.
+The online application is available through www.tkc.edu/apply. - 2.

-- Early Action application deadline: November 15 - Regular application deadline: Accepted on a rolling basis

 Please remember to include a check or money order for the amount of the application fee (\$30).
-Credit card payments can be made with the online application.

-2. The applicant must have the following items sent to the admissions department.
+Credit card payments can be made with the online application. - 3.
+The applicant must have the following items sent to the admissions department. - a.

-- a.
 SAT or ACT scores if applying as a freshman or a transfer student with less than 30 credits. - b.
-Transcripts from every high school or college attended.

-3. The applicant must complete an interview with a King's representative.
-The interview can be scheduled by calling the admissions department.

-4. Students will be notified as to their admissions status at The King's College by the following:
+Transcripts from every high school or college attended. - 4.
+The applicant must complete an interview with a King's representative.
+The interview can be scheduled by calling the admissions department. - 5.
+Students will be notified as to their admissions status at The King's College by mail.

-- Early action notification: December 15 - Regular application notification: As applications are processed